 Cut’n’Paste News

-We are continually working to improve our product range.
 The days of wholesale spraying are over.
 We need to work smarter and weed gels are the answer.
-Put the herbicide where it belongs, in the weed.
+Put the herbicide where it belongs, in the weed, not on you or your neighbours.

 WeedHeke